lexi5798/SQL-Data-Warehouse/README.md

 # SQL-Data-Warehouse
-SQL data warehouse project built following DataWithBaraa's end-to-end curriculum.
-Applying medallion architecture (Bronze/Silver/Gold layers) to ingest, clean, and model data using SQL Server.
+Building a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics.
 In progress.